 - This bond fund should be supplemented with another fund that makes up for the interest rate risk and lack of exposure.

 These funds fail to capture the entire breadth of the bond market because they’re indexed to the Bloomberg Aggregate Bond Index.
 This index only covers the domestic, investment-grade portion of the market, including U.S. Treasuries, Agency mortgage-backed securities, and corporate bonds.

-At the same time, the list of market segments that the index does not include is substantially longer.
+At the same time, the index has a substantially longer list of market segments that it does not include.
 On the domestic side, the fund doesn’t provide exposure to Treasury Inflation Protected Securities (TIPS), municipal bonds, high yield bonds, or senior loans.
-The fund also holds no exposure to international bonds, either the developed or emerging markets.
+The fund also holds no exposure to international bonds.

-The concentration in interest-rate sensitive securities also means that BND, VBMFX, and VBTLX lack exposure to areas of the market most affected by “credit risk” – high yield bonds and senior loans.
-Sometimes, this can be a positive – and it certainly is during the times when events cause investors to grow risk-averse and seek the relative safety of lower-risk assets.
+The concentration in interest-rate sensitive securities also means that BND, and VBTLX lack exposure to areas of the market most affected by “credit risk,” such as high yield bonds and senior loans.
+Sometimes, this can be a positive, especially during times when events cause investors to grow risk-averse and seek the relative safety of lower-risk assets.

-The takeaway here isn’t that the Vanguard Total Bond Market Index funds are a bad option.
-Quite the contrary: they’re an inexpensive, lower-risk way for investors to add bonds to their portfolio.
-At the same time, however, don’t let the “total” in the name fool you.
-In order to get true, total bond market exposure, you will need to supplement this fund with other products to round out your portfolio.
-Over time, this need will likely grow due to the expanding size of the senior loan and international corporate bond markets.
+The Vanguard Total Bond Market Index funds aren't a bad option.
+On the contrary, they’re an inexpensive, lower-risk way for investors to add bonds to their portfolio.
+At the same time, however, don’t let the word “total” in the name fool you.

+If you want to get true, total bond market exposure, you can supplement this fund with other products to round out your portfolio.
+Over time, this capability will likely grow due to the expanding size of the senior loan and international corporate bond markets.
 Keep these points in mind if you’re considering these Vanguard funds as a first step to adding bonds to your portfolio.